 Travel Alert re: Yellow Fever Vaccine

-Please be advised that medical facilities throughout the United States are currently experiencing a shortage of yellow fever vaccine (YFV).
+Please be advised that the United States is currently experiencing a temporary total depletion of yellow fever vaccine (YF-Vax).
 UC Davis’ Travel Medicine Program, for example, is completely out of the vaccine.
-Per the CDC, the shortage is likely to continue into mid-2018 due to delays in the production process at the sole U.S. manufacturer of YFV.
+Per the CDC, the timing of the YF-Vax return to supply is being reassessed.
 Please contact our office if you require vaccination for university travel so we can connect you with the Campus Travel Security Manager.

 Some countries require proof of vaccination if travelers are arriving from countries “with risk of yellow fever virus transmission.”
 The listing of such countries can be found here.

-Additionally, the WHO maintains a comprehensive, country-specific listing of YFV requirements here.
+Additionally, the WHO maintains a comprehensive, country-specific listing of YF-Vax requirements here.